 Cornelia de Lange syndrome

-Many different kinds of NIPBL gene mutations have been reported; most lead to the production of an abnormally short (truncated), nonfunctional version of the delangin protein from one copy of the gene in each cell.
-These mutations reduce the overall amount of delangin produced in cells, which likely alters the activity of the cohesin complex and impairs its ability to regulate genes that are critical for normal development.
+Many different kinds of NIPBL gene variants have been reported; most lead to the production of an abnormally short (truncated), nonfunctional version of the delangin protein from one copy of the gene in each cell.
+These variants reduce the overall amount of delangin produced in cells, which likely alters the activity of the cohesin complex and impairs its ability to regulate genes that are critical for normal development.
 Although researchers do not fully understand how these changes cause Cornelia de Lange syndrome, they suspect that altered gene regulation probably underlies many of the developmental problems characteristic of the condition.
-Studies suggest that mutations leading to a nonfunctional version of delangin tend to cause more severe signs and symptoms than mutations that result in a partially functional version of the protein.More About This Health Condition
+Studies suggest that variants leading to a nonfunctional version of delangin tend to cause more severe signs and symptoms than variants that result in a partially functional version of the protein.More About This Health Condition

 Other Names for This Gene